Student working in class2023-2024 School Year

 In order to be eligible for financial assistance, a family must complete a financial aid application and supply a copy of their latest Federal Income Tax Return along with their son’s application for admission.
 These forms will be reviewed by the Financial Aid Committee, which uses practices approved by national organizations to determine the amount of aid for which a family is qualified.

-To discuss enrollment in Mount Michael Benedictine, or inquire about payment plan options or financial assistance, please contact Fr.
-Louis Sojka, O.S.B. in the Business Office at (402) 253-0980 or e-mail: business@mountmichael.org.
+To discuss enrollment in Mount Michael Benedictine, or inquire about payment plan options or financial assistance please contact:

 Mount Michael Benedictine School admits students of any race, color, national and ethnic origins to all the rights, privileges, programs and activities generally accorded or made available to students at Mount Michael Benedictine School.
 It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan program, and athletic and other school-administered programs.